Skip to main content

 Stop conditionunsubscribe, close, replay stop, retry budgetPrevents abandoned streams

-Store the packet with active connection state.
-On reconnect, restore from this packet list.
+Store the checklist with active connection state.
+On reconnect, restore from this checklist list.
 On unsubscribe, remove it from the list before trusting local subscription state.

 Common Channel Mistakes